- World Languages

 Our Middle School math teachers use an explanation/examples/exploration approach to equip students in the fundamentals while inspiring them to seek innovative solutions.
 From fractions, decimals and percents, to the four basic operations of algebraic functions, students master concepts that prepare them to enter Upper School math courses.
 The math curriculum offers regular and honors-level courses at each grade level.

 To become global citizens, students must first understand the world around them.
 This process begins in sixth grade as students explore ancient and medieval history in a course that culminates in a festive medieval banquet—we are Pace Knights, after all.
 Seventh graders use primary sources to gain a broad understanding of U.S. history, while eighth-grade students use current events to discover the conflicts and triumphs of the Renaissance through the 20th century.
-Courses places great importance on the practices of historical thinking, the study of primary sources, analysis of current events, research and essay writing.
+Courses place great importance on the practices of historical thinking, the study of primary sources, analysis of current events, research and essay writing.

 In keeping with Middle School students’ natural yearning for discovery, our science curriculum spans diverse topics.
 Our sixth-grade science course, Systems & Interactions, offers students a broad survey of the sciences while emphasizing lab and study skills.
 Life science follows in seventh grade and teaches students how to look at the natural world, moving from cells to organs and body systems.
 In eighth-grade, students explore weather and climate, the earth's waters and interior, geology, erosion, weathering and deposition.